Photo of Andrew Lipman, a man with gray hair in striped shirt and a black blazer

 Contact

-Lipman’s work has appeared in The Cambridge History of America and the World, Common-place, Early American Studies, Reviews in American History, and The William and Mary Quarterly, and he’s contributed to Slate and TIME.
+Lipman’s scholarship has appeared in The Cambridge History of America and the World, Common-place, Early American Studies, Reviews in American History, and The William and Mary Quarterly.
 His research has been supported by the American Philosophical Society, the Huntington Library, the International Seminar in the History of the Atlantic World at Harvard, the John Carter Brown Library, Mystic Seaport Museum, and the New-York Historical Society.
 Lipman is an elected member of the Colonial Society of Massachusetts, the Massachusetts Historical Society, and the Society of American Historians.
+Since 2024, he has served as the latter organization's Executive Secretary.

 At Barnard, Lipman teaches a variety of courses, including “Introduction to American History to 1865,” “Early America to 1763,” “Revolutionary America, 1763-1815,” “Colonial Gotham: The History of New York City, 1609-1776,” and “A History of Violence: Force and Power in Early America.”
 He has also led graduate seminars at Columbia on Early American History and Native American History.